emwads/3d-css-demos/README.md

-# CSS 3D transforms demos
+# CSS Demos

+[See the demo in action][link]

 View a few animations created using JavaScript and CSS.
-Note that these are best/only viewable on safari, chrome, or firefox.
+Note that these are best/only viewable on updated versions of safari, Chrome, or Firefox.

 [link]:https://emwads.github.io/3d-css-demos/